Center for Early Childhood Education

 - Pre-Reading and Pre-Writing Concepts

 A wide variety of activities will be offered to keep your child challenged and entertained throughout the day.
-To keep you informed, weekly lesson and activity plans will be posted as well as notices of any special upcoming events.
-You will also receive monthly newsletters to keep you informed of classroom and center events.
+To keep you informed, our classrooms use the SeeSaw App.
+This app replaces the previous weekly lesson plans and newsletters.
 Some of the activities outside of the classroom include playing in the CECE's play areas as well as...

 - playing on the football field and track located near the CECE